foodcoops/foodcoops.net/README.md

 Foodcoops.net deployment demo
 =============================

-You need to create a certificate for your setup before you can start.
-For testing purpose only you can add it via `COPY` in `haproxy/Dockerfile` or you mount it via an volume in the `docker-compose.yml`.
-Check out the comments the files (also see [section below](#Generating_test_certificates)).

 To get it running you need to provide the private information via environment variables to `docker-compose`.
 Here is an example to build and start the project:

 ```shell